arrai-innovations/circleci-orbs/README.md

 ### eslint

-Runs eslint on the project code.
+Runs eslint on project code.
 Note that any warnings are treated as job failures.
 For more details, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/eslint).

 ### deepcode

-Runs the [DeepCode CLI](https://github.com/DeepCodeAI/cli) on the project code.
+Runs the [DeepCode CLI](https://github.com/DeepCodeAI/cli) on project code.
 Note that suggestions of any severity (info, warning, or critical) are treated as job failures.
 For more details, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/deepcode).

 ### flake8

-Provides functionality for running flake8 on the project code.
+Provides functionality for running flake8 on project code.
 Errors and warnings are reported in separate steps.
 Note that warnings are treated as job failures.
 For a description of the Orb, available steps, parameters, etc, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/flake8).

+### prettier

+Provides functionality for running prettier on project code.
+For more details, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/prettier).

 ### pytest